 Notice the nuances, the vividness that Mercurial presence imparts to your inquiry.

-Mercury is the Sun’s messenger, he can help facilitate solar consciousness much more succinctly, that is to say your efforts at meditation, contemplation, prayer, visualization — any practice that fosters presence — all of those are heightened during the retrograde.
+Mercury is the Sun’s translator, the planet helps facilitate solar consciousness much more succinctly.
+Meaning: your efforts at meditation, contemplation, prayer, visualization — any practice that fosters presence — all of those are heightened during the retrograde.